NiklasHohmann/repro_R/README.md

     -   gen_data.R: code to generate dummy data (for reproducibility)
 -   slides: workshop slides as .pdf
 -   solution: one potential solution of how to make the example code open and reproducible.
 Standalone RProject
+-   workshop: folder with workshop materials
+    - description : file with brief description of workshop structure
+    - key_points : key points covered in the workshop
 -   renv: folder for `renv` package
 -   renv.lock: lockfile for `renv` package
 -   .gitignore: untracked files